Euphredes/Euphredes/README.txt

 there is a resonance which is
 euphoric.
-To capture this feeling with my attention, without distractions, is to capture the wisp.
+To capture this feeling with my attention, without distractions, is to capture the Wisp.
 Any distraction fumbles my handle on the mystery.